gvnadir/SailPoint-IdentityIQ/README.md

 ### Extended Attributes

 All implementations include extended attributes, such as department, location, job title.
-These are data that your enterprise needs to manage your identity access program.
+These are **data that your enterprise needs to manage your identity access program**.

 ### Rules & Branding